-Although it does not currently make our list of the top 10 whole life insurance companies, Mutual of Omaha ranks among the best insurance companies in the U.S. for various product niches.
+As a top pick for one of the best whole life insurance companies, Mutual of Omaha ranks among the top insurance companies in the U.S. for various product niches.

 In the following Mutual of Omaha life insurance review we will focus on the company’s history, strong ratings, life insurance policies, and the unique features offered.